 Before you get started

-Critical considerations for full and proper adoption of TPM relate to effective project planning, resourcing and collaboration with equipment owners.
-A TPM project requires a holistic approach on many fronts including leadership development, operations integration, maintenance strategy, reliability analysis, spares management etc.
+Critical considerations for full and proper adoption of Total Productive Maintenance relate to effective project planning, resourcing and collaboration with equipment owners.
+An implementation project requires a holistic approach on many fronts including leadership development, operations integration, maintenance strategy, reliability analysis, spares management etc.

-Effective implementation of TPM engenders cultural change in the way workgroups view asset performance and related roles.
+Effective implementation of Total Productive Maintenance engenders cultural change in the way workgroups view asset performance and related roles.
 It also provides a foundation for a step change in long-term performance.

 Please get in touch with us if you’d like more information.